ThomasMJosline/CTBhackthon/level3_design/README.md

 Here the line ``current_floor = current_floor+1`` should be removed.

 ## Design Fix
-Updating the design and re-running the test makes the test pass.
+Updating the design and re-running the test makes the design pass test 1.

 ![elevatorfix](https://user-images.githubusercontent.com/84652232/182021154-3483e47b-da5c-4fd3-888d-653341266986.png)